prefix-dev/pixi/docs/reference/project_configuration.md

     We strongly recommend not to switch the default.
 - `disabled`: There is no priority, all package variants from all channels will be set per package name and solved as one.
+  Care should be taken when using this option.
+  Since package variants can come from _any_ channel when you use this mode, packages might not be compatible.
+  This can cause hard to debug ABI incompatibilities.

+  We strongly discourage using this option.

 ```toml
 channel-priority = "disabled"